Walking & Hiking

 Pick your own path or join a group and let an experienced guide show you the way.

-Don your backpack and leave the comfort of shops, civilization and your couch behind, to view what the spectacuar Victorian High Country has to offer.
+Don your backpack and leave the comfort of shops, civilization and your couch behind, to view what the spectacular Victorian High Country has to offer.
 1 day and multi-day hiking tours are available.

 Mt Stirling has a number of locations for enjoying the Australian alpine wilderness by staying overnight during a bushwalk.
 Please read through the tips below to ensure you have a fantastic camping experience and leave the alps in pristine condition for all to enjoy.